ccarabine/payrollapp/README.md

 **Other errors**

 run.py:185:0: R1710: Either all return statements in a function should return an expression, or none of them should. (inconsistent-return-statements) <br>
-added "return None" to the revelent expressions
+added "return None" to the relevant expressions

 run.py:442:0: R0914: Too many local variables (19/15) (too-many-locals)

-changed the structure from a list to a dictionary and took the values straight out of the dictionary rather then assigning variables to them
+changed the structure from a list to a dictionary and took the values straight out of the dictionary rather than assigning variables to them

 ___
 **I have disabled the following false errors:**